logo

 How do I find a supervisor/provisional licence applicant?

 Whether you are looking for a supervisor, or someone to supervise, it is vital that you approach it in a respectful and professional way and expect a professional relationship.
-Both parties should approach it as they would employment and expect a professional CV, cover letter and interview.
+Both parties should treat it like employment and expect a professional CV, cover letter and interview.

 Provisional licence applicants looking for a supervisor